dib-lab/khmer-recipes/003-estimate-genome-size/index.rst

 recommend starting with a coverage of 20.

-Uses for this recipe include estimating the amount of memory required to achieve an assembly, providing a lower bound for metagenome assembly size and single-copy genome diversiy, and
+Uses for this recipe include estimating the amount of memory required to achieve an assembly and providing a lower bound for metagenome assembly size and single-copy genome diversity.

 This recipe will provide inaccurate estimates on transcriptomes (where splice variants will end up confusing the issue - this looks at single-copy sequence only) or for metagenomes with high levels of strain variation (where the assembler may collapse strain variants that this estimate will split).

+Note: at the moment, the khmer script ``normalize-by-median.py`` needs to be updated from branch `cleanup/normalize_and_saturate
+<https://github.com/ged-lab/khmer/pull/586>`__ to run this code
+properly.
+Once we've merged it into the master branch and cut a release, we'll remove this note and simply specify the khmer release required.

 .. shell start